-The committee believes that the company has appropriate and satisfactory internal control and audit systems that cover all activities of the company, and maintain the financial integrity, data accuracy, and business efficiency of the company in all different aspects.
-The organizational level of the company takes into consideration the following:
+The committee considers that the company has appropriate and satisfactory internal control and control systems that cover all the company's activities, and works to preserve the company's financial integrity, the accuracy of its data, and the efficiency of its operations in various aspects.
+The organizational structure of the company takes into account:

-- 1. Appropriate determination of the powers and responsibilities. - 2.
-Double examination and control, double signature of all the financial and accounting operations in a manner that does not conflict with the authorities approved by the Board. - 3.
-The principle of segregation of incompatible duties in all operations of the company which are conducted through the manual and automatic systems used in the Company.
-The main goals of this principle are: - a.
-To reduce the possibility of hiding any operation implemented. - b.
-To reduce the ability of one person to control all the stags of an operation. - c.
-To limit the conflict of interests. - d.
-To reduce the risks of fraud.
+- 1. Proper identification of powers and responsibilities. - 2.
+Double examination and control, and double signature of financial and accounting operations, in a manner that does not conflict with the schedule of powers approved by the Board of Directors. - 3.
+The principle of segregation of incompatible duties in all the company's operations that are carried out from the manual systems and the automated systems used.
+The main objectives of this principle are: - a.
+Reducing the chances of annulment of any operation being performed. - b.
+Reducing the ability of one person to control all stages of a process. - c.
+Reducing conflicts of interest. - d.
+Reduce fraud risk.

-The Committee believes that the Company depends on a group of the developed information systems, and contributes effectively in the internal audit, provides accurate and transparent information, and the company applies an authorities matrix which determines the lines access and dealing with the information systems.
-In addition, limits were placed for the authorities by the Board of Directors and Executive Management to reflect the authorities of making decisions, and then determining authorized signatories of the Company.
-The Company guarantees that the authorities granted to its employees are in line with their responsibilities at an acceptable level of authorization and segregation of duties.
-The authorities and responsibilities of the employees are subject to review according to the requirements of the work environment and any changes to the organization structure of the Company.
+The committee finds that the company relies on a set of advanced information systems; systems that contribute effectively to internal controls and provides accurate and transparent information.
+The company has a matrix of powers that defines the limits of access and dealing with information systems.
+In addition, limits to the powers have been set by the Board of Directors and the Executive Management to reflect the decision-making powers, and the authorized signatories for the company have been identified.
+The company's management ensures that the powers granted to employees correspond to their responsibilities with an acceptable level of delegation and separation of duties, and the powers and responsibilities of employees are subject to review according to the requirements of the work environment and any changes in the organizational structure of the company.